dotnet/docs/docs/architecture/maui/authentication-and-authorization.md

 If an unauthorized user attempts to access a controller or action marked with the Authorize attribute, the API framework returns a `401 (unauthorized)` HTTP status code.

 > [!NOTE]
 > Parameters can be specified on the Authorize attribute to restrict an API to specific users.
-For more information, see [Authorization](/aspnet/core/security/authorization/introduction) on the Microsoft Documentation Center.
+For more information, see [ASP.NET Core Docs: Authorization](/aspnet/core/security/authorization/introduction).

 IdentityServer can be integrated into the authorization workflow so that the access tokens it provides control authorization.
 This approach is shown in the diagram below.